 Needless to say, the outcome of the robotic surgery will also vary depending on the patient’s recovery process.
 So our surgeons and doctors will need to monitor your progress through a series of follow-ups during post-surgery rehabilitation.

-Tarabishy Orthopedics – Mako robotic surgery in Brooksville
+Tarabishy Orthopedics – Mako robotic surgery in Spring Hill, Brooksville and the other nearby towns!

+When it comes to orthopedic specialists, it’s important to find a highly-qualified and experienced doctor who provides world-class orthopedic care and meets your specific needs.
 At Tarabishy Orthopedics, we use our years of experience and training to provide our patients with the best orthopedic services.
 We will guide you through the assessment, surgery, and rehabilitation process, so you are assured of a full recovery.
+We are located in Brooksville, FL – a convenient 7 miles distance from Spring Hill and only a 2,5 miles distance from Weeki Wachee.

-Visit our Orthopedic clinic or contact us today if you have any questions.
+.
+Do not hesitate to contact us today!
 To learn what options best suit your medical needs, feel free to book an appointment.

 The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions or concerns you may have regarding your health.